Where can I learn about DreamPress?

 The primary difference are the servers DreamPress is hosted on.
-With DreamPress, all WordPress sites are hosted on their own isolated virtual private server.
-All MySQL databases are also hosted on an isolated virtual private server.
+With DreamPress, all WordPress sites are hosted on DreamCompute, DreamHost's cloud service.

 In addition, WordPress is automatically installed on every instance of DreamPress.
 On a shared hosting plan, WordPress can be installed through the One-Click Install feature located in the DreamHost control panel.